zkutasi/adventofcode-2019/README.md

 * Part2 required a completely new approach, and a few insights (that I need to peek into the Reddit posts for): 1) the offset points to the second half of the number, 2) the pattern at the second half of the number is simply just a bunch of zeroes and a bunch of ones, 3) one can calculate the new number using hint No2, and you do not even need to take the absolute-value and not even the mod2 all the time.
 This solution is running in 30 seconds, but there are ways to make it super-fast with more techniques.
 Unfortunately the first half of the number cannot be calculated like this, it remains garbage.

 ## DAY 17
+* Part1 is really just the warmup, again another IntCode IO class, very simple
+* Part2 was tricky.
+First, we need the trajectory of the robot with the turns and the number of steps, this turned out to be the simplest, luckily the path is simple and unique.
+Then one needs to find solutions to the problem of having A,B,C path-fragments, that could fully cover the previosuly calculated path but any of A,B,C could be reused.
+I ended up brute-forcing it, as the path is short and the 3 sub-paths are not that big of a problem domain, however implementing this is very tricky and I did not want to convert to String (the biggest number is less than 16, so a hexadecimal storage would have worked out well, and strings have so many cool features for this).
+Ended up doing so many debugging runs, but after I got a fine answer for the test-case, everything was easy, just feed the calculated data into another round of IntCode computing.

 ## DAY 18